telerik/winforms-docs/winforms-converter/supported-controls/trackbar.md

 # TrackBar

 The TrackBar is converted to [RadTrackBar]({%slug winforms/track-and-status-controls/trackbar%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|